 - Continue to adapt topics to maximise opportunities for writing in the spring and summer terms.
 Use traditional tales throughout the year to encourage story retelling and small world re-enacting. - Learning Journeys have been adapted to allow more time to work on each text in greater depth. - Continue to use the number tracking document to match and support number skills development and to provide opportunities to extend more able mathematicians to achieve Exceeding levels in Number. - Small teacher-led able maths group introduced in spring term. - Discrete maths books introduced in spring term to facilitate monitoring and celebrating maths. - Induction of new staff with training on use of target tracker for taking iPad observations.
-Achieved- all staff using target tracker for observations. - Develop opportunities for mathematical exploration in the environment. - Number hunt challenges, estimation station, new storage units used for collections of natural objects to count.
-PTA funding secured for additional maths resources in summer term - Key target group to work on transition policy in spring term.
-Parents meeting planned for second half of summer term to inform them of transition to year one plans.
+Achieved- all staff using target tracker for observations. - Develop opportunities for mathematical exploration in the environment. - Number hunt challenges, estimation station, new storage units used for collections of natural objects to count. - Key target group to work on transition policy in spring term.